 Construction of the Coliseum was a joint effort between the CNE and the Royal Agricultural Winter Fair.
 When the first phase of construction was completed in 1922, the Coliseum was billed as the largest structure of its kind in North America.
 During the years 1942-1946, the CNE grounds were closed to the public and the Coliseum was known as #1 Manning Depot, housing recruits for the Royal Canadian Air Force.

-In 2003, after extensive renovations funded by the Board of Governors of Exhibition Place and the City of Toronto, the new Ricoh Coliseum reopened as part of Direct Energy Centre.
-The Ricoh Coliseum and its arena are now host to numerous shows & events, concerts, hockey games and special events throughout the year.
+In 2003, after extensive renovations funded by the Board of Governors of Exhibition Place and the City of Toronto, the new Ricoh Coliseum reopened as part of Enercare Centre.
+The Ricoh Coliseum and its arena are home to the Toronto Marlies as well as a host to numerous shows & events, concerts, hockey games and special events throughout the year.

-Opened in 1997, the Direct Energy Centre (formerly the National Trade Centre) is the largest trade show facility in Canada and the sixth largest in North America.
+Opened in 1997, the Enercare Centre (formerly the National Trade Centre and the Direct Energy Centre) is the largest trade show facility in Canada and the sixth largest in North America.
 Offering extraordinary flexibility, the facility's 1 million square feet can be subdivided into 10 exhibit halls.
 The facility also boasts 24 meeting rooms, a 100 seat presentation theatre and a 10,000 seat arena.

 Originally built by Ontario Hydro ca. 1912, this building is now home to the offices of the Operations Division of Exhibition Place and of Records and Archives.
 The Records & Archives is open to the public Monday through Friday and welcomes visitors by appointment only.
 To arrange a visit, please call (416) 263-3658.